-Undergraduate and graduate Food Science distance education courses are offered by Food Science Institute faculty through the Division of Continuing Education.
+Undergraduate and graduate Food Science online education courses are offered by Food Science Institute faculty through the Division of Continuing Education.
 A non-degree Food Science Certificate, Bachelor of Science Degree, Graduate Certificate, and Master Degree report and thesis programs also are offered.
 For information on these programs, see Academic Programs

 State-of-the-art laboratories and pilot plants are available to fulfill research, teaching, and extension missions.
 The facilities include cereal and grain, dairy, meat, poultry, egg, thermal, extrusion, fermentation, sensory analysis, and value-added processing/evaluation capabilities.
 Interaction with existing centers, including the Plant Biotechnology Center, the Kansas Center for Agricultural Resources and the Environment, and the Valued-Added Center expands the expertise needed to address food-related issues.

 Dairy Food Technology